coin100-dao/coin100Web3/chatGpt2.md

     }
 }

+## **Project Overview**

+**COIN100** aims to provide a diversified investment vehicle by representing the top 100 cryptocurrencies by market capitalization.
+Inspired by traditional index funds like the S\&P 500, COIN100 offers both novice and experienced investors a secure, transparent, and efficient way to invest in the overall crypto market.

-this contract is built on polygon
+**Ultimate Goal:** Dynamically track and reflect the top 100 cryptocurrencies by market capitalization, ensuring that COIN100 remains a relevant and accurate representation of the cryptocurrency market. this contract is built on polygon

 we need to provide staking rewards logic on liquidity to incentivse users